Habrador/Ten-Minute-Physics-Unity/README.md

 <img src="/_media/05-beads-on-wire.png" width="400">

-## 6. Pendulum
+## 6. Pendulums

-Simulate the chaotic behavior of a pendulums with as many arms as you want and with different mass.
+Simulate the chaotic behavior of pendulums with as many arms as you want and where each arm can have different mass.
+With many arms you get a rope or hair!
 Watch these YouTube videos for examples:

 [![Link to youtube video butterfly effect](https://img.youtube.com/vi/GqGHz6gtakY/0.jpg)](https://www.youtube.com/watch?v=GqGHz6gtakY)